SixArm/sixarm_ruby_ramp/README.md

 * (class) load_dir_pairs: specify directory patterns and pass each YAML file in the matching directories to a block to process key/value pairs.

+## Changes

+* 2012-03-14 2.1.6 Update docs, tests
+* 2.1.6 Refactor XML#strip* methods to new sixarm_ruby_xml_strip gem.
+* 2.1.5 Refactor XML#load* methods to new sixarm_ruby_xml_load gem.
+* 2.1.4 Refactor REXML extensions to new sixarm_ruby_rexml gem.
+* 2.1.3 Remove dependency on sixarm_ruby_array_slice
+* 2.1.2 Refactor Array#slices and #divvy to sixarm_ruby_array_slice gem with better method names.
+* 2.1.0 Upgrades for Ruby 1.9.3; better README, new CHANGELOG, less YAML, etc.
+* 2.0.x Upgrades for Ruby 1.9.2; add methods; lift some methods to their own gems
+* 1.8.x 100% rcov coverage; add methods
+* 1.7.x Enable gemcutter; add methods; remove sqlite dependency
+* 1.6.x Upgrades for Ruby 1.9.1; improve structure; add methods
+* 1.5.0 Combined all Ruby extension files into one gem
+* 1.0.0 Original
+## License

+You may choose any of these open source licenses:

+  * Apache License
+  * BSD License
+  * CreativeCommons License, Non-commercial Share Alike
+  * GNU General Public License Version 2 (GPL 2)
+  * GNU Lesser General Public License (LGPL)
+  * MIT License
+  * Perl Artistic License
+  * Ruby License

+The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

+This license is for the included software that is created by SixArm;
+some of the included software may have its own licenses, copyrights, authors, etc. and these do take precedence over the SixArm license.

+Copyright (c) 2005-2012 Joel Parker Henderson